CollinRooney12/htsprophet/README.md

 1. pip install htsprophet

-If you'd like to just skip to coding with the package, runHTS.py should help you with that, but if you like reading the following should help you understand how I built htsprophet and how it works.
+If you'd like to just skip to coding with the package, **runHTS.py** should help you with that, but if you like reading, the following should help you understand how I built htsprophet and how it works.

 # Part I: The Data